PaulienVa/rugbymatch/exercices/Ex2.md

 A rugby game has a lot of set pieces.
 Those are situations to restart a game.
 In this workshop you will implement a scrum and a line out.

 ### a - Interfaces
-As a scrum and a line-out are both a set piece, let's start with implementing an interface in [SetPiece.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/game/SetPieces.kt).
+As a scrum and a line-out are both a set piece, let's start with implementing an interface in [SetPieces.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/game/SetPieces.kt).
 This interface will have two properties : `otherTeam` and `teamThrowingIn` both of type `Team` .
 And will have one function: `isValid()`

 In the same file, make two data classes `Scrum` and `LineOut` implementing the interface `SetPiece`.
 Make sure they override the properties of the interface

+More information about interfaces can be found [here](https://kotlinlang.org/docs/reference/interfaces.html)

 Tip: an interface can be implemented like this `class ClassName() : Interface`